smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ### MediaStreamingStatus class

 If the Java Suite library supports the newer version of the protocol specification, but the IVI system is using a lower version, the app will still need to use the `MediaStreamingStatus` class before attempting to register.
-By using the value of `isAudioOutputAvailable()` method on `MediaStreamingStatus` class, the Java Suite library can make a decision whether BT A2DP is connected like below:
+By using the value of `isAudioOutputAvailable()` method, which is one of the methods of the `MediaStreamingStatus` class that actually checks for multiple Audio Output options, the Java Suite library can make a decision whether BT A2DP is connected like below:

 - True : BT A2DP is connected.
 - False : BT A2DP is NOT connected.

-With the changes of the flow, it is necessary to do refactoring of the Java Suite library to move the logic of the `MediaStreamingStatus` class from the preprocessing of the `StartService` to the preprocessing of the `RegisterAppInterface`.
+With the changes of the flow, it is necessary to do refactoring of the Java Suite library to move the logic of the `MediaStreamingStatus` class to the post-processing of StartService ACK or NAK.

 ### Launch the app